JS-RML/dexterous_ungrasping_planner/README.md

 For more details about the C-space, planner framework, and motion primitives, please see our published article, [Dexerous Ungrasping: Methods and Designs for Secure Placement and insertion through Dexterous Manpulation]()

 ## 4. Planning examples
 Several examples under different planning scenarios, for example, gripper configuration or additional obstacle in the environment, are provided in this repository.
-Detailed instructions of creating the planning examples can be found in `examples/README.md`.
+Details of these planning examples can be found in `examples/README.md`.

 ## 5. Maintenance
 For any technical issues, please contact John Kim [chkimaa@connect.ust.hk]() and Ka Hei Mak [khmakac@connect.ust.hk]().